Establishing a New Borrowings Program Agreement

 Review and Approval Process - Updated!

-If an agency records direct loans or loan guarantees at a level more detailed than the cohort level the agency shall supply this information in the Centralized Accounting and Reporting System (CARS) supplemental information that corresponds to the borrowing transaction.
+If an agency records direct loans or loan guarantees at a level more detailed than the cohort level the agency shall supply this information in the Central Accounting and Reporting System (CARS) supplemental information that corresponds to the borrowing transaction.

 Borrowing and Repayment Transactions